-Applying the SCforH approach can also reveal new opportunities to form partnerships with policymakers, researchers, and practitioners in the health sector, and make the sports club or organisation become eligible for a wider range of funding opportunities.
+Applying the SCforH approach can also reveal new opportunities to form partnerships with policymakers, researchers, and practitioners in the health sector, and offer wider funding opportunities to sports club or organisations.

 Join the SCforH movement

-Due to COVID-19 restrictions, the operation of many sports clubs and organisation is currently limited.
-However, in the post-COVID era, the sports sector will play a major role in the regeneration of the community, by promoting HEPA.
+Due to COVID-19 restrictions, the activities of many sports clubs and organisation are currently limited.
+However, in the post-COVID era, the sports sector will play a major role in the recovery of communities, by promoting HEPA.
 The SCforH approach is an excellent tool that may help sports clubs and organisations to prepare themselves for this challenge.

 Learn more on EFCS Erasmus+ project.
 Check out our latest projects.